sagarmusabbir/bracketui/.changeset/README.md

 npm run changeset

-- Choose the version type (major/minor/patch)
+- Choose the version type (major/minor/patch) ignore with enter.
+Use Tab to select.

 - Add a description of your changes